 · All extension elements shall use the same HL7 vocabularies and data types used by CDA Release 2.0.

-· All extension element shall use the same conventions for order and naming as is used by the current HL7 tooling.
+· All extension elements shall use the same conventions for order and naming as is used by the current HL7 tooling.

 · All extension element shall appear in the XML where the expected RIM element of the same name would have appeared had that element not been otherwise constrained from appearing in the CDA XML schema.

-The following CDA R2 extensions have been created for the C-CDA Specification:
+Table 1 CDA R2 extensions utilized by templates in C-CDA R2.1